-Some impressions from the European, Nordic, Swedish, and Finnish Packrafting Meetups which I attended.
+In this blog post you can read a bit about the European, Nordic, Swedish, and Finnish Packrafting Meetups that I attended.

 European Packrafting Meetup